 Liberation of Mindanao

-The Battle of Mindanao ended on August 15, 1945, and the Echavez family was reunited at the Echavez home in Dipolog.
+The Battle of Mindanao ended on August 15, 1945, and the Echavez family was reunited at the Echavez home.
 Pat was born in Dipolog on December 20, 1945.

 Pat's early Years

-Avin and Estrella would also have three daughters: Dorothy was born in 1947 Edna (now Vidda) in 1948, both in the Town of Dipolog, and Vinella in 1952 in Agana, Guam.
-Estrella and the children would be allowed to immigrate to the US as part of the Luce-Cellar Act of 1946 which provided a quota of 100 Filipinos to immigrate to the US per year.
+Avin and Estrella would also have three daughters: Dorothy was born in 1947; Edna (now Vidda) in 1948, were both born in the Town of Dipolog.
+After Edna was born, Estrella would complete her bachelors degree which had been interrupted by the war and become a teacher at West Negros College in Bacolod, Negros Occidental, Philippines.
+While Estrella was away teaching, Pat, Dorothy and Edna would be raised by Isabelo and Manuela in the Echavez home.
+In 1951, Alvin was transferred to Agana, Guam, to serve as a mechanic for naval operations.
+Their fourth child, Vinella, was born in Agana, Guam, in 1952.
+In August 1953, The family would be allowed to immigrate to the US as part of the Luce-Cellar Act of 1946 which provided a quota of 100 Filipinos to immigrate to the US per year.
 The act was signed into law by President Harry S. Truman on July 2, 1946, two days before the Philippines became independent with the signing of the Treaty of Manila on July 4, 1946.

 As a young boy Pat reveled in his new environment.
 “The beach across the road (where they lived) was beautiful.
 The water clear, the sand a powder white, and lots of coconut trees and tropical fruit trees to play among.”
 Clearly, it was his early experiences in Guam that fostered Pat’s lifelong love for nature, especially the beach.
 Despite the idyllic life in Guam, the family lived without running water or electricity in a home on the beach.
 Their natural existence was interrupted when the family moved to the big city of San Francisco, California.